franktranvantu/js-callback-functions/README.md

-In this section we'll convert our function declaration in to an anonymous function.
+In this section we'll convert our anonymous function in to an arrow function.